Priyamvada Natarajan

-Priyamvada "Priya" Natarajan is a theoretical astrophysicist and professor in the departments of astronomy and physics at Yale University.
+Priyamvada "Priya" Natarajan is a theoretical astrophysicist, Chair of the department of astronomy and professor of physics at Yale University.
 She is noted for her work in mapping dark matter and dark energy, particularly in gravitational lensing and in models describing the assembly and accretion histories of supermassive black holes.
 She authored the book Mapping the Heavens: The Radical Scientific Ideas That Reveal the Cosmos.
 She has been featured on shows such as Black Hole Apocalypse on PBS, showcasing her work and background.

-She was one of the signatories of Statement on AI Risk, a 2023 open letter on AI risk.

 Early life

 Priya Natarajan was born in Coimbatore, Tamil Nadu in India to academic parents.
 She grew up in New Delhi, where she would visit Nehru Planetarium Delhi and had a great interest in celestial and terrestrial maps as a kid.
-Her parents bought her a telescope and microscope at age four, to which she commented: "it was very clear to me that it was the telescope."
+Her parents bought her a telescope and microscope as a child, to which she commented: "it was very clear to me that it was the telescope."
 During her high school education, her father gifted her a computer, Commodore 64 (personal computers were not known in India at the time), for mapping the night sky, which inspired her later education, career and writing a book Mapping the Heavens: The Radical Scientific Ideas That Reveal the Cosmos, published in 2016.

 In 1984, Natarajan enrolled herself in an amateur astronomy club based at the Nehru Planetarium in New Delhi.
-She told the then-director of the planetarium Nirupama Raghava that she owned a personal computer and asked for a research project.
-Raghava immediately assigned her to plot the whole night sky over New Delhi.
+She told the then-director of the planetarium Nirupama Raghavan that she owned a personal computer and asked for a research project.
+Raghavan immediately assigned her to plot the whole night sky over New Delhi.
 Within six weeks Natarajan self-taught spherical geometry and developed the technique to map the night sky.
-Two years later, at age 17, she completed the project to which Raghava commented that she had become a "real scientist."
-She completed her entire schooling at Delhi Public School.
+Two years later, she completed the project, to which Raghavan commented that she had become a "real scientist."
+She studied at St. Thomas's School before completing her schooling at Delhi Public School.